crowdsourcing-class/crowdsourcing-class.github.io/assignment9.md

 	   for that_record in deduped :
 	      if can_merge(this_record, that_record) :
-	         update fields in deduped with new information added by this_record else :
+	         update fields in deduped with new information added by this_record if this_record can't be merged :
 	      add this_record to deduped
 	</code></pre>

 4. Save your dedupped records to a new file.
 You can save an object in json format like this: